GlacioHack/xdem/doc/source/about_xdem.md

 ::::

-More details about the people behind xDEM and the package's objectives can be found on the **{ref}`background` reference page**.
+More details about the people behind xDEM, funding sources, and the package's objectives can be found on the **{ref}`background` reference page**.